To get ahead you have to stay informed.

 Personal Loan vs. HELOC: Quick Home Repairs

 While home remodels are planned projects, home repairs are likely to be unexpected, one-time expenses.
-Let’s say your furnace dies, a tree falls on your house, or your basement floods.
-Those are situations where you need money fast in order to fix the problem.
+Let's say your furnace dies, a tree falls on your house, or your basement floods.
+Those are situations in which you need money fast in order to fix the problem.

 The approval process for a HELOC typically takes several weeks because most lenders will require a home appraisal.
 When you need money right away, you may not be able to wait several weeks.
-When you need money quickly, a personal loan is a better option because some lenders can fund your loan within a day of your application.
+So, when you need money fast, a personal loan is a better option because some lenders can fund your loan within a day of your application.

 Result: When you need money fast, a personal loan is your best option.